Erie Police Department: Chief of Police

 Daniel Spizarny, a 27-year veteran of the police force, succeeded now Sgt.
 Donald Dacus as Chief of Police on January 3, 2018 after Mayor Joe Schember was sworn into his first term.
 He rose to the rank of lieutenant and has been a detective, a patrolman and member of the SWAT team.
 He most recently served as the insurance fraud investigator.

 Community Relations

 The Erie Police Department works with the community.
 The Erie Police Explorers program was initiated September 26, 1978.
 The program looks for teens and young adults between the ages of fourteen and twenty-one who hold an interest in law enforcement.

 Media Relations

 The City of Erie Police Department holds a Media Relations Policy which sets forth the policies and agreements between the EPD and media outlets.
-The policy helps the department, along with local and national media, to maintain a channel of communication to the public, without violation of law or infringement on an individuals rights.
+The policy helps the department, along with local and national media, to maintain a channel of communication to the public, without violation of law or infringement on an individual's rights.
 The policy also describes the role of the Information Officer, the obligation to the media, media ride alongs for special assignments, special considerations, and arrest information.